-The prostate is a male sex gland that produces a thick fluid that forms part of the semen.
+The prostate is a sex gland that produces a thick fluid that forms part of the semen.
 The prostate is about the size of a walnut, although it can grow larger.
 It's located below the bladder and in front of the rectum and surrounds the upper part of the urethra.
 This is the tube that empties urine from the bladder.
-The prostate needs male hormones, such as testosterone, to work normally.
+The prostate needs hormones such as testosterone to work normally.

 Additionally, studies are being done to see if contact with certain chemicals increases the risk for prostate cancer.

 The American Urologic Association recommends men age 55 to 69 talk with a doctor about prostate cancer screening.
 Men who are African-American, smokers or have a family history should start the discussion sooner.
 The goal of screening for prostate cancer is to find cancers that may be at high risk for spreading if not treated, and to find them early before they spread